Interacting Regional Policies in Containing a Disease: Discussion

 Jurisdictional policies tend to be aimed at the welfare of their internal populations, yet the external effects are large.
 Our results underscore the importance of timely information sharing and coordination in both the design and execution of policies across jurisdictional boundaries \cite{elliott2019network}.
 The results also underscore the global importance of aiding poor jurisdictions.
 Indeed, there is mounting evidence that a lack of coordination across boundaries has been damaging in the case of COVID-19 \cite{holtz2020interdependence}.

-The use of masks (decreasing $p$), social distancing (decreasing $d$), and increasing testing (increasing $\alpha$), all help attenuate contagion, but unless they maintain the reproduction number below one, the problems identified here remain.
-Even tiny fractions of interactions across boundaries are enough to lead to spreading in large populations.
-With modern inter- and intranational trade being a sizable portion of all economies, such interaction is difficult to avoid.
-Nonetheless, our analysis offers insights into managing infections at smaller scales; e.g., within schools, sports, and businesses.
-By creating a network of interactions that is highly modular, keeping cross-modular interactions to a minimum and making sure that they are highly traceable, together with aggressive testing (especially of cross-module actors), one can come close to satisfying the conditions of our first theorem.
+The use of masks (decreasing $p$), social distancing (decreasing $d$), and increasing testing (increasing $\alpha$), and vaccinations (decreasing $p$), all help attenuate contagion, but unless they maintain the reproduction number below one, the problems identified here remain.
+Even tiny fractions of interactions across borders are enough to lead to spreading in large populations.
+With modern inter- and intra-national trade and travel being a sizable portion of all economies, such interaction is difficult to avoid.
+Nonetheless, our analysis also offers insights into managing infections at smaller scales; e.g., within schools, sports, and businesses.
+By creating a network of interactions that is highly modular, keeping cross-modular interactions to a minimum and making sure that they are highly traceable, together with aggressive testing (especially of cross-module actors), one can eliminate leakage and effectively bound the set of interactions.
+This would divide the network into small components of diameter less than $k$, so that growth balance is satisfied by default.

+We note that the effect of lax jurisdictions can be mitigated if other jurisdictions eliminate contact with that jurisdiction; e.g., with travel restrictions.
+Then, for the non-lax jurisdictions, the situation returns to one without any lax jurisdictions, which is better as we have shown.
+This will only work if all non-lax jurisdictions participate in a travel ban, as otherwise infection will continue to resurge in jurisdictions that continue contact with the lax jurisdictions, which then pass infection along to others.

 Our results also suggest caution in using statistical models to identify regions to quarantine.
-Although contagion models are helpful for informing policy about the magnitude of an epidemic and broad dynamics, the models can give false comfort in our ability to engage in highly targeted policies, whose results can be influenced by small deviations from idealized assumptions.
+Although contagion models are helpful for informing policy about the magnitude of an epidemic and broad dynamics, the models can give false comfort in our ability to engage in highly targeted policies, whose results can be influenced by small deviations from idealized assumptions (e.g., leakage).
 Our growth-balance condition also points out that not all parts of a network are equal in their potential for undetected transmission.
-In places where the reproduction number is lower, so is the probability of observing outbreaks, enabling undetected leakage of infections.
+Growth balance offers insight into when containment will frequently fail.
+While full containment is sometimes, but not always, the full policy goal, it helps us understand what features of the network aid or hinder containment efforts even under ideal conditions.
+Policy makers must be conscious that limited paths of interactions that can introduce the disease into a larger population, precisely because detection is very difficult along such paths, and therefore are important to monitor.
+In places where the reproduction number is lower, the probability of observing outbreaks is also lower, enabling a leakage of undetected infections.

 {C.\arabic{table}} {C.\arabic{figure}}